-Originally a theatre play created in 1979, the film, directed by Jean-Marie Poiré, wasn’t a big hit when it was first released in 1982, but over the years it has earned cult status.
+Originally a theatre play created in 1979, the film wasn’t a big hit when it was first released in 1982, but over the years it has earned cult status.
 And rightly so: it is pure genius.

-Then there’s the stern Madame Musquin, also a volunteer, who intends to go home and celebrate Christmas with her family but gets stuck in the old lift and calls for help by blowing on a toy trumpet she finds in one of her shopping bags.
+Then there’s the stern Mme Musquin, also a volunteer, who intends to go home and celebrate Christmas with her family but gets stuck in the old lift and calls for help by blowing into a toy trumpet!

-In the meantime, Mr Preskovic, the Bulgarian neighbour, keeps bringing homemade cakes as kind gifts to Pierre and Thérèse, who struggle not to spit them out in disgust.
+In the meantime, Mr Preskovic, the Bulgarian neighbour, keeps bringing homemade traditional Bulgarian cakes as kind gifts to Pierre and Thérèse, who struggle not to spit them out in disgust.